LSXPrime/soundflow-docs/src/content/docs/core-concepts.md

 ## Audio Visualization (`IVisualizer`)

 `IVisualizer` is an interface for creating components that visualize audio data.
 Visualizers typically don't modify the audio stream but instead render a graphical representation of the data.
+It implements `IDisposable`.

 **Key Features:**